torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 Memory hotunplug consists of two phases:

 (1) Offlining memory blocks
-(2) Removing the memory from Linux
+(2) Removing the memory from GNU/Linux

 In the first phase, memory is "hidden" from the page allocator again, for example, by migrating busy memory to other memory locations and removing all